TomisinJ/CV/README.md

 ## Tomisin

-I am an Junior Software Developer currently enrolled in the Makers Academy Bootcamp.
+I am a Junior Software Developer currently enrolled in the Makers Academy Bootcamp.

 ## Projects